 Extra Magic Time will continue, so every guest staying at a Disney Hotel or Disney Nature Resort will be able to access select areas of the parks an hour before official opening time.

-While originally scheduled to open this summer (last week, in fact), Disney’s Hotel New York – The Art of Marvel wasn’t even mentioned in the reopening announcement.
-It was previously revealed that construction on the project was temporarily put on hold, and Disneyland Paris was reaching out to guests with reservations to offer refunds or rebooking vouchers for reservations made for dates through October 31, 2020.
+While originally scheduled to open this summer, Disney’s Hotel New York — The Art of Marvel wasn’t even mentioned in the reopening announcement.
+It was previously revealed that construction on the project was temporarily put on hold, and Disneyland Paris was reaching out to guests with reservations to offer refunds or rebooking vouchers for reservations.

 As with the other Disney Parks, the phased reopening of Disneyland Paris will incorporate a deliberate approach.
 Enhanced health and safety measures will be implemented for the safety of both Cast Members and guests.
 This will include limits on attendance and the requiring of advanced ticketing and reservations to accommodate controlled guest density that supports government guidance on physical distancing.

 As a result, some experiences, shows or events will not be available or may be modified upon reopening depending on the evolution of the safety and sanitary measures and recommendations from public authorities.
 This includes entertainment offerings such as Disney Stars on Parade and Disney Illuminations nighttime spectacular, both of which will return at a later date.

 The Lion King: Rhythms of the Pride Lands and Jungle Book Jive shows will return later in Summer 2020.
 Theaters will adopt a new seating configuration to promote physical distancing.
 Guests can check the availability of attractions and entertainment through the resort’s official website and app.